near/nearcore/docs/architecture.md

 **Architecture Invariant**: interface between chain and runtime is defined by `RuntimeAdapter`.
 All invocations of runtime goes through `RuntimeAdapter`

+**State update**

+The blockchain state can be changed in the following two ways:
+- Applying a chunk.
+This is how the state is normally updated: through `Runtime::apply`.
+- State sync.
+State sync can happen in two cases:
+  * A node is far enough behind the most recent block and triggers state sync to fast forward to the state of a very recent block without having to apply blocks in the middle.
+  * A node is about to become validator for some shard in the next epoch, but it does not yet have the state for that shard.
+    In this case, it would run state sync through the `catchup` routine.

 ### `chain/chunks`

 This crate contains most of the sharding logic which includes chunk creation, distribution, and processing.